Mental Health Facilities Miller, SD

 Clinicare Corporation Aurora Plains Academy - 52.5 miles from Miller, SD

 Clinicare Corporation Aurora Plains Academy is a mental health clinic in Plankinton, SD, located at 1400 East 10th Street, 57368 zip code area.
 Clinicare Corporation Aurora Plains Academy provides residential treatment.
-Clinicare Corporation Aurora Plains Academy offers trauma therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
-Clinicare Corporation Aurora Plains Academy also supports patients with eating disorders, LGBT and people with trauma.
-Additional services offered at Clinicare Corporation Aurora Plains Academy include diet and exercise counseling, family psychoeducation and education services.
+Clinicare Corporation Aurora Plains Academy offers individual psychotherapy, activity therapy and psychotropic medication to children / adolescents.
+Clinicare Corporation Aurora Plains Academy also supports people with PTSD, people with traumatic brain injury and children/adolescents with serious emotional disturbance.
+Additional services offered at Clinicare Corporation Aurora Plains Academy include case management, family psychoeducation and education services.

 Learn More